Geontech/gnuradio-redhawk/2-docker-aware/README.md

 This is the deployment strategy described at GRCon 2017.

+ > Note: This route requires building on [Docker-REDHAWK-Ubuntu images][docker-redhawk-ubuntu].
+This currently requires using Docker v17 or better.
+Please refer to Docker-REDHAWK-Ubuntu's documentation for more information.

 ## Why?

 By utilizing this modified GPP, the generated Component can have additional deployment requirements (allocable properties) that assist REDHAWK in locating a GPP that has the Component's associated Docker image locally cached.
 This means the [traditional][traditional-technical-considerations] no longer apply since we're using more of the REDHAWK infrastructure and automation to our advantage.